God Closed a Window and Opened a Door

-In December 1939 when I was six months old, I was baptized in St. John’s Evangelical and Reformed Church in Coshocton, Ohio.
-On the documents that hung in one of the Sunday School rooms were the names of some of my relatives who had been instrumental in bringing the congregation to our town.
-Before that, other ancestors were listed as charter members of the denomination in the rural areas where they settled after immigrating to this country in the mid 1800s.
-In 1942, my parents divorced and my mother and I moved in with my grandmother.
-It was Sunday School and church every Sunday except in the case of illness or very bad weather, since we did not have a car.
-Learning the Bible stories, singing, and spending time with other children, many of whom were our extended family members, was a bright spot in my week.
-Afterward, a covered-dish dinner was a bit like a family reunion with grandparents, aunts and uncles, great aunts and uncles, and cousins — first, second, and third!
+In December 1939, when I was six months old, I was baptized in St. John’s Evangelical and Reformed Church in Coshocton, Ohio.
+On the documents that hung in one of the Sunday school rooms were the names of some of my relatives who had been instrumental in bringing the congregation to our town.
+Before that, other ancestors were listed as charter members of the denomination in the rural areas where they settled after immigrating to this country in the mid-1800s.
+In 1942, my parents divorced, and my mother and I moved in with my grandmother.
+It was Sunday school and church every Sunday except in the case of illness or very bad weather, since we did not have a car.
+Learning the Bible stories, singing, and spending time with other children, many of whom were our extended family members, formed a bright spot in my week.
+Afterward, a covered-dish dinner was a bit like a family reunion with grandparents, aunts and uncles, great-aunts and great-uncles, and cousins — first, second, and third!
 It was a comfortable place to be.

 Drawn by His Presence

-The huge, seemingly ancient, double wooden door closed behind me and shut out the sun; I was standing in a dimly lit vestibule.
+The huge, seemingly ancient, double wooden doors closed behind me and shut out the sun; I was standing in a dimly lit vestibule.
 A bit frightened at first, I slowly made my way into the sanctuary and knelt down in the back pew.
 I had Catholic friends, but knew nothing of their beliefs and practices.
 Moved by the quiet beauty, I cried and told God how hurt I was; He was the only one I trusted my pain to.
-At home, I would kneel down at the window in my bedroom and said to God, “You’ll have to be my Father.”
+At home, I would kneel down, at the window in my bedroom, and say to God, “You’ll have to be my Father.”

 However, I sought that Presence all throughout my life.
 As a teenager, I went to the youth group at our church and would steal away upstairs and sit in the sanctuary trying to find that Presence.
 He wasn’t there.
 Once when Mother and I went to a wedding at the big Methodist church, I wandered away from the reception and went back upstairs and sat in the pew, hoping to find what I had found at Sacred Heart.
 He wasn’t there, either.

 That very week, I went to the library and picked up my first two books on the Reformation — an old book simply called John Calvin and another general book on the Reformation.
 This began a personal study of the Reformation that lasted from October 1979 to January of 2011 and evolved into a long study of the works of Luther.
-For thirty-two years I persisted in my study that included 55 of the 63 volumes of the Erlangen Editions of Luther’s Works, some of Jaroslav Pelikan, and most of the romanticized versions on the Reformation.
+For thirty-two years I persisted in my study, which included fifty-five of the sixty-three volumes of the Erlangen Editions of Luther’s Works, some of Jaroslav Pelikan, and most of the romanticized versions on the Reformation.

 That was a huge eye-opener.
-When I related it to other Protestants they often laughed and thought it was funny that Luther was so feisty.
+When I related it to other Protestants, they often laughed and thought it was funny that Luther was so feisty.
 I quit talking and kept studying.
-I searched for the biblical basis of sola fide and I found nothing.
-The only place the Bible states the words “by faith alone” is in James 2:24, in which James says, “You see then how that by works a man is justified and not by faith alone.”
+I searched for the biblical basis of sola fide, and I found nothing.
+The only place the Bible states the words “by faith alone” is in James 2:24, in which James says, “You see that a man is justified by works and not by faith alone” (emphasis added).